 x-Browser is built to efficiently show the user a preview of their code on an assortment of browsers and is intended for front-end development.
-When the user opens a file in x-Browser, they will have the option to choose to open a new file or an existing project.
+When the user starts up x-Browser, they will have the option to choose to open a new file or an existing project.
 When the file or project loads, the user can see the project on the left with a preview of a browser on the right.
 The user has an option to toggle between a preview and edit mode for different views of the code and browser previews.
 When they click on preview mode, a temporary file will be saved of the code after a successful build.
-The preview will be of this temporary file in order to make sure the preview is buildable and viewable.
-Both macOS and Windows operating systems are compatible with x-Browser.
+The preview will be of this temporary file in order to make sure the preview is buildable and viewable. x-Browser is compatible with the operating systems of both Windows and macOS.
 It requires storage in the form of directories to save temporary files for the purpose of previewing, as well as the storage required for the application itself.
-The user's screen should be large enough to be able to view both editable code and tabs of preview browsers.
+A large enough monitor is required to be able to view both the editable code and the tabs of preview browsers.
 A console view is also available for developer use in order to test the preview functions.
+Figure 1 shows the larger system that x-Browser will fit into.